connoprompt/assignment2/README.md

 2. Extract the folder and open the folder in your preferred IDE.
 If asked to trust the folder, click trust.

-3. Ensure that you activate the virtual environment beforing attempting to conitnue.
-The Activate script is located at assignment2/.venu/Scripts/Activate.ps1
+3. Ensure you run the project in to virtual environment, once in your python environment of choice, the following modules need to be installed.

+- Django
+- pytest-django

 4. Once the venv is activated, navigate to the inner assignment2 directory.
 You're working dir should be /assignment2/assignment2.